-Klebsiella pneumonia is refers to a pneumonia resulting from an infection from the organism Klebsiella pneumoniae.
+Klebsiella pneumonia refers to pneumonia resulting from an infection from the organism Klebsiella pneumoniae.

-There tends to be a higher prevalance in older patients with alcoholism and debilitated hospitalised patients 3.
+There tends to be a higher prevalence in older patients with alcoholism and debilitated hospitalised patients 3.

 A helpful feature which may help to distinguish from pneumococcal pneumonia is that Klebsiella pneumonia develops cavitation in 30-50% of cases (in comparison, cavitation is rare in pneumococcal pneumonia).
 This occurs early and progresses quickly.
 Massive necrosis (pulmonary gangrene) is a recognised complication.